curtiscovington/mastermind/rulebook.md

 - If majority approves (ties fail), the Council stands and play advances.
 If rejected, advance the Director placard to the next player and increase the **Instability marker** by one; after three consecutive rejections, top-deck and enact the next policy automatically, then reset Instability and continue with the next Director.

 ### 3) Policy Enactment
 - The Director draws the top three policy cards.
-Without revealing them, they discard one face-down to the discard pile and pass two to the Deputy.
+Without revealing them, they discard one face-down to the discard pile and pass two to the Global Operative.
-- The Deputy secretly discards one and enacts the remaining policy face-up to the appropriate track.
+- The Global Operative secretly discards one and enacts the remaining policy face-up to the appropriate track.
 - If the policy deck has fewer than three cards, shuffle the discard pile to form a new deck before drawing.

 ### 4) Special Powers